joohoi/acme-dns/README.md

 # header name to pull the ip address / list of ip addresses from
 header_name = "X-Forwarded-For"
 ```

+## Client

+A Certbot authentication hook for acme-dns is available at: [https://github.com/joohoi/acme-dns-certbot](https://github.com/joohoi/acme-dns-certbot).

 ## Changelog
 - v0.4 Clear error messages for bad TXT record content, proper handling of static CNAME records, fixed IP address parsing from the request, added option to disable registration endpoint in the configuration.